Using an Advice-Only advisor isn’t for everyone. Knowing these downsides will help you decide whether it’s the best approach for you.

 You have to get over with writing a check to pay the advisor’s fee.
 Because an Advice-Only advisor doesn’t have power over your investments, you will have to pay them out of pocket as opposed to having the fee deducted from your investments.
 Human psychology makes this feel more painful than having fees many times larger taken out of your investments, out-of-sight, out-of-mind.

 Have the money for the advisor fee available in your checking account if you’d like to work with an Advice-Only advisor.

 While some Advice-Only advisors have partners or employees, most Advice-Only advisors are one-person shops.
 They don’t have a big national brand behind them.
 Many don’t have permanent offices.
 They work out of their homes or they rent offices by the day or by the hour when they meet with clients.

 This doesn’t affect the quality of their advice.
-In fact Advice-Only advisors tend to be more experienced (see How Qualified Are Advice-Only Financial Advisors?).
+In fact, Advice-Only advisors tend to be more experienced (see How Qualified Are Advice-Only Financial Advisors?).
 But if you prefer a big name or a fancy office, Advice-Only isn’t for you.

 Follow the Advice

-When you work with an advisor who sells you products for commission or one who manages your assets for a percentage fee, for better or for worse, they will make sure you actually move your money into whatever they told you to do.
+When you work with an advisor who sells you products for a commission or someone who manages your assets for a percentage fee, for better or for worse, they will make sure you actually move your money into whatever they told you to do.
 When you work with an Advice-Only advisor, they can’t “force” you to follow the advice because they don’t have control over your money.
-Following-through isn’t difficult via the online interface or customer service wherever you have accounts, but if you procrastinate or if you fall into analysis paralysis wanting the perfect at the cost of the good, it’s possible you will sit on the advice and not do anything.
+Following through isn’t difficult via the online interface or customer service wherever you have accounts, but if you procrastinate or if you fall into analysis paralysis wanting the perfect at the cost of the good, it’s possible you will sit on the advice and not do anything.

 Be prepared to follow the advice when you work with an Advice-Only advisor.